philippgille/gokv/README.md

 Initially it was developed as `storage` package within the project [ln-paywall](https://github.com/philippgille/ln-paywall) to provide the users of ln-paywall with multiple storage options, but at some point it made sense to turn it into a repository of its own.

-Before doing so I examined existing Go packages with a similar purpose (see [Related projects](#related-projects), but none of them fit my needs.
+Before doing so I examined existing Go packages with a similar purpose (see [Related projects](#related-projects)), but none of them fit my needs.
 They either had too few implementations, or they didn't automatically marshal / unmarshal passed structs, or the interface had too many methods, making the project seem too complex to maintain and extend, proven by some that were abandoned or forked (splitting the community with it).

 Design decisions
 ----------------